tutors-sdk/tutors-reference-manual/unit-0/note-04/note.md

 # Learning Resources

-A catalogue of Tutors Learning Obejcts
+Ennumerating the Tutors Learning Obejcts

 ## Learning Resources

 There are 2 broad types of learning resources